brett-doffing/tello/README.md

 - With the device turned on and ready, run `python tello-command.py` while in that file's directory
 - Type in the word "command" as your first command when prompted
 - Then type in "streamon" as your next command to start streaming
-- Start a new terminal and run `tello-video.py`
+- Start a new terminal and run `python tello-video.py`